Summary

 It is therefore useful to consider quantitative information which provides measurable information on the amount of forces a person can tolerate, whilst also allowing the addition of subjective elements of pain if present.
 Whether acute or chronic injuries, this approach adds massive value towards injury management.
 Now I know you might be thinking there are so many tests to choose from.

 Content is not intended for use outside the scope of the learner’s license or regulation.
-Continuing education courses should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.
+Continuing education courses should not be taken by people who are not licensed or regulated.This does not apply when they are part of a specific plan of care.
 By participating in this course, the participant agrees to respect his/her professional scope of practice.